BillyDM/awesome-audio-dsp/README.md

   - Support: Same as LV2 above
   - Distribution: Same as LV2 above
   - SDK source: [`LADSPA Header File`]
+### CLAP
+  - Why?: A brand new fully open-source plugin standard with no licensing restrictions.
+It was started by an employee of the Bitwig DAW and has since gotten development support from several key players in the audio industry.
+It is built from the ground up by people with real-world experience developing audio software, and such it is designed to fit the needs of actual developers as much as possible.
+It is written in a stable header-only C API, making it easy to create bindings to it in any programming language.
+  - Why Not?: The standard is very young (or at-least the latest incarnation of it is young).
+So young that no DAW actually supports it yet aside from maybe some unrealeased development builds.
+Also, the spec is still a work in progress and is subject to change before the final release.
+The reason I am talking about it here is because I am hopeful this will become the plugin standard of the future.
+It's an exciting time to be an audio developer!
+Please join the discussions in the issues tab of the [`CLAP SDK`] repository if you are interested!
+  - Why not just improve LV2?
+The developers of CLAP have had many issues with the core design decisions of LV2 (which I won't get into here), and the maintainers of LV2 were not open to changing it.
+These flawed design decisions are in my opinion a big reason why LV2 has not had any adoption outside of Linux and open-source DAWs.
+  - License: [`MIT`]
+  - Platforms: Linux, Mac, Windows, iOS, Android
+  - Support: Not supported by any DAW yet aside from maybe some unreleased development builds.
+  - Distribution - You can distribute open source and close sourced versions of your plugins (and host LV2 plugins) freely without restriction.
+  - SDK source: [`CLAP SDK`]
 ### WAP (Web Audio Plugins)
 An open source audio plugin standard for use with web browsers using WebAudio.
   - Why?: If you want create plugins using web technologies if that is something you are already familiar with.